 I'm not going to sugar coat it—

-The first year, I lived on saltines and ginger ale from stress-related stomach pain.
+My first year as a new nurse practitioner, I lived on saltines and ginger ale from stress-related stomach pain.

 Every night, I drugged myself to sleep to shut my brain off (with benadryl, don't worry).

 Every day, I drove white-knuckled to work, trying not to throw up my breakfast—